What is DACA: Deferred Action for Childhood Arrivals?

 How Do I Apply for DACA?

 If you meet the eligibility requirements and would like to be considered for DACA, see "Consideration of Deferred Action for Childhood Arrivals," which includes links to forms I-821D (PDF) and instructions for form I-821D (PDF), current fees, and additional information.
-As of September 5, 2017, pending any further court and/or congressional action, no new DACA applications will be accepted by the Department of Homeland Security.

 These are the main steps you must take to apply for DACA: